Twocoolguy/BrickThrower/README.md

 - Remove ability to use leads from brickthrower on mobs.
 (1.8+)
 - Remove ability to dye sheep from brickthrower.
 (1.8+)
 - Fixed a big bug where when the item disappear it would still do damage to an entity if it got near it.
--
+- Remove ability to operate with tools obtained through brickthrower (1.8+)

 ## Have a bit of an idea.
 Basically, any time any interaction is happening with a brickthrower item in the main or off hand, cancel that interaction.
 This will patch MANY bugs.

 ## Current Things that need to be fixed
-- Remove ability to operate with tools obtained through brickthrower (1.8+)
+- Remove ability to attack mobs with brickthrower items in hand.
 - Remove ability to create books with brickthrower.
 (1.8+)
 - Add a check for if your inventory is full with brickthrower get.
 (1.8+)
 - Remove ability to wear armor/elytras from brickthrower.
 (1.8+)